-While new applications are being processed, the matters are to remain in the respective courthouses until a decision is made.
+While new applications are being processed, the matters are to remain in the respective courtrooms until a decision is made.

-If screened eligible, the DTC staff will inform you and arrangement will be made to have the matter adjourned to a DTC sitting date.
+If screened eligible, the DTC staff will inform you and arrangements will be made to have the matter adjourned to a DTC sitting date.

 Please use the following forms and note the information re: procedures/eligibility

-3rd floor for Treatment; Court sessions are held Tuesdays only at 1:00 pm; Courtroom M2 via Zoom; Court is for current participants, those picked up on new charges and warrants
+3rd floor for Treatment; Court sessions are held Tuesdays at 1:15 pm; 10 Armoury Street, Toronto, ON, Courtroom 904; Court is for current participants, those picked up on new charges and warrants

 Contact Phone Number: